-GOAL C-CT-3: Establish a safe and convenient bicycle and pedestrian transportation network, well integrated with transit, to reduce greenhouse gas emissions, increase outdoor recreational opportunities, reduce dependency on automobiles, and improve public health.
-(GP2020)

-Objective CT-3.1: Design, construct and maintain a comprehensive Bikeways Network that links communities, coastal access points, and other major activity centers including, but not limited to, schools, public facilities, commercial centers, recreational areas and employment centers.
-(GP2020)

-Objective CT-3.2: Provide safe, convenient routes for bicyclists and pedestrians with adequate end of trip facilities at workplaces.
-(GP2020 REVISED)

-Objective CT-3.3: Provide incentives for business and public facilities to increase the use of walking and bicycling by employees for both commuting and daily operations.
-(GP2020)

-Objective CT-3.4: Eliminate all traffic fatalities and severe injuries by incorporating Vision Zero principles into roadway design and related policies including data collection and traffic modeling.
-(GP2020 REVISED)

-Objective CT-3.5: Provide a diverse range of recreational opportunities through a welldesigned network of bikeways, multi-use trails, sidewalks, and related support facilities.
-(GP2020)

-Objective CT-3.6: Eliminate potential obstacles to walking and cycling by providing continuous and well-connected pedestrian walkways and bicycle facilities, and safe road crossings, with a focus on short trips within developed coastal communities.
+- GOAL C-CT-3: Establish a safe and convenient bicycle and pedestrian transportation network, well integrated with transit, to reduce greenhouse gas emissions, increase outdoor recreational opportunities, reduce dependency on automobiles, and improve public health.
+(GP2020) - Objective CT-3.1: Design, construct and maintain a comprehensive Bikeways Network that links communities, coastal access points, and other major activity centers including, but not limited to, schools, public facilities, commercial centers, recreational areas and employment centers.
+(GP2020) - Objective CT-3.2: Provide safe, convenient routes for bicyclists and pedestrians with adequate end of trip facilities at workplaces.
+(GP2020 REVISED) - Objective CT-3.3: Provide incentives for business and public facilities to increase the use of walking and bicycling by employees for both commuting and daily operations.
+(GP2020) - Objective CT-3.4: Incorporate Vision Zero strategies into all transportation improvements, with a focus on intrinsically safe roadway design.
+These strategies include continuous collection and analysis of data to understand trends and potential disproportionate impacts of traffic deaths on certain populations, and using this data to design a transportation network that can achieve a goal of zero deaths and serious injuries.
+(CCC REVISED) - Objective CT-3.5: Provide a diverse range of recreational opportunities through a well-designed network of bikeways, multi-use trails, sidewalks, and related support facilities.
+(GP2020) - Objective CT-3.6: Eliminate potential obstacles to walking and cycling by providing continuous and well-connected pedestrian walkways and bicycle facilities, and safe road crossings, with a focus on short trips within developed coastal communities.
 (GP2020 REVISED)